eskholm/danfoss-ally/README.md

-# Danfoss Ally Integration for Home Assistant
+# Danfoss Ally Gateway replacement functionality for Home Assistant

 This repository contains a blueprint and a script to integrate Danfoss Ally devices directly into Home Assistant, bypassing the need for the official Danfoss Ally gateway.
-The provided files enable easy configuration and control of Danfoss Ally devices within the Home Assistant environment.
+The provided files enable easy configuration and control of Danfoss Ally devices within Home Assistant.

+The thought is that you create an automation from the blueprint for each room in your setup, selecting the wanted temperature sensors and Ally thermostats.
+Home Assistant will then facilitate the communication between sensors and thermostats, just like the official gateway.

 ## Files in This Repository